thezultimate/webviz-subsurface-on-radix/README.md

-This webviz instance has been automatically created from configuration file.
+This webviz instance has been automatically created from configuration file..

 You can run it locally by running: